opea-project/GenAIExamples/comps/llms/text-generation/vllm/llama_index/README.md

 bash ./build_docker_vllm_openvino.sh
 ```

-Once it successfully builds, you will have the `vllm:openvino` image.
+Once it successfully builds, you will have the `vllm-openvino` image.
 It can be used to spawn a serving container with OpenAI API endpoint or you can work with it interactively via bash shell.

 #### Launch vLLM service